nsrosa70/control/README.md

 # control
-A summary of all data can be found at data-acmsac.xlsx.
-Data
+A summary of all data along with graphs and calculations can be found at data-acmsac.xlsx.
+Raw data used in this file are named